 Now that you have the basics of emergency management, it’s time to build a plan that works for your business.
 Here are five practical steps to guide you:

-First, sit down with your organization’s key stakeholders and run a risk assessment to determine the threats that are relevant to your business and its employees.
-Remember to take seasonal and regional factors into account—like preparing for hurricane season or severe winter weather.
-Other hazards might pose a threat year-round, like cybersecurity issues or workplace violence.
+First, sit down with your organization’s key stakeholders and run a risk assessment, business impact analysis, and/or threat and vulnerability assessment to determine what threats are relevant to your business and its employees.
+You may work with hazardous materials or have significant technological hazards and cybersecurity risks.
+Remember to consider seasonal and regional factors, like preparing for hurricane season or severe winter weather.
+Other hazards, like supply chain issues or workplace violence, might pose a threat year-round.

 2. Account for your whole team

 When building your CEMP for the year ahead, consider all members of your business team.
 For instance, how can you maintain accessible evacuation routes for personnel with disabilities?
-Consider vendors who might be onsite in the event of an emergency and how you can effectively care for and communicate with them too.
-Identify the key stakeholders responsible for these actions, and build contact lists for different groups based on location or potential for impact.
+Consider vendors who might be onsite in the event of an emergency and how you can effectively care for and communicate with them, too.
+Identify the key stakeholders responsible for these actions and build contact lists for different groups based on location or potential impact.

 3. Find your technology solutions

-There are many software solutions that can make building and executing your CEMP much easier, and you want to have them implemented before a crisis hits.
+Many software solutions can make building and executing your CEMP much easier, and you want to have them implemented before a crisis hits.

-Threat intelligence solutions can help you identify and assess emerging threats that could impact your business.
+Threat intelligence solutions can help you identify and assess emerging threats impacting your business.
 Emergency communication software allows for rapid, multichannel notifications and up-to-date information in the case of a crisis.
 Using two-way emergency communication software also allows employees to ask questions and gather the information they need to remain safe and maintain essential operations.

 4. Run drills

 A plan is only that unless you ensure everyone knows how to use it.
 True preparedness requires practice.
-Running evacuation drills, such as natural disaster or fire drills, will show everyone what they should do and where they should go in an emergency situation.
+Running evacuation drills, such as natural disaster or fire drills, will show everyone what to do and where to go in an emergency situation.
 Running an active shooter drill will help employees respond appropriately in a potentially paralyzing situation.

 Disaster recovery tabletop exercises are also a great way to prepare for when disaster strikes in the workplace.
 They are low-stakes, simulated scenarios where employees can put their strategic plans into practice.
 A tabletop exercise creates a safe learning environment and is also a good way to identify potential opportunities for improvement.